AMGiaccherini/AMGiaccherini/README.md

 I'm currently working on a singleplayer, survivalhorror with some sound mechanics, alone.

-If you want to help me built it just know i dont have money to compensate you ahah.
+If you want to help me built it just know I don't have money to compensate you with ahah.

 <b>Fun Facts:</b>
 - I'm dischromatic (a lighter version of color blindness)